mike-pittelko/stlink-v2-repair-and-toolkit/README.md

 Step 7:
 Power cycle the device to be fixed.
 Unplug the programmer from the computer and plug it back in.
-The light on the programmer being fixed should be flashing.
+The light on the programmer being **fixed** should be flashing.

 Step 8:
-Plug the programmer being fixed into the usb port.
-Unplug the programmer being used to fix it.
+Plug the programmer being **fixed** into the usb port.
+Unplug the programmer being **used to fix it**.
+Note that this is first time we have the plugged the stlinkv2 being fixed into the usb port.

 Step 9:
-Download the STLinkUpgrade tool from STM (search for stsw-link007), then use it to update the programmer being fixed to current firmware.
+Download the STLinkUpgrade tool from STM (search for stsw-link007), then use it to update the programmer being **fixed** to current firmware.

 Step 10:
 Remove the wires from the fixed stlinkv2, you're done.